SSS 2: REDOX REACTION

 Class activities

-Consider the following redox reactions.
-State the substance that is
+Consider the following redox reactions and identify the substances that are:

 (I) Oxidized (II) Reduced (III) Oxidizing agent (IV) Reducing agent